Free COVID tests headed to nation's schools

 While there have been some smaller efforts to distribute rapid tests to schools, this represents the first time that 19,000 school districts will have the ability to order tests directly from a federal stockpile, says Dawn O'Connell, assistant secretary for preparedness and response within the Department of Health and Human Services.

-"We really would like to see these tests move into communities, especially as we hit this fall and winter season," says O'Connell, who leads the Administration for Strategic Response and Preparedness, a division of HHS.
+"We really would like to see these tests move into communities, especially as we hit this fall and winter season," says O'Connell, who leads the Administration for Strategic Preparedness and Response, a division of HHS.

 Many schools have relaxed their COVID policies and how they handle testing for the virus since the height of the pandemic, but O'Connell says there still appears to be plenty of demand for testing in schools.